 Payment of your bill can be made in person at the Bursary, or online.
 Alternatively, you may leave your cheque at the Porters’ Lodge.
 The deadlines for payment are printed on each bill and you are expected to pay your bills by the appointed time.
 As a charity the College is obliged to take steps to remedy anything that weakens the College’s financial position.
 So failure to do so will ultimately lead to higher student charges.

 If you experience a problem over the deadline, please consult your Tutor in advance of that date.
 Try to sort things out quickly as interest is charged on unauthorised late payments.
 (See Late Payment Charges).

-Any queries about your College bill should be taken to Mrs Jane Eagle in the Bursary (located on the Ground Floor of the College Offices in Ann’s Court) in the first instance.
+Any queries about your College bill should be taken to the Bursary (located on the Ground Floor of the College Offices in Ann’s Court) in the first instance.
 If issues relating to your bill cannot be resolved in this way, you should consult your Tutor or the Bursar.

 If you are, or anticipate that you may be, in financial difficulty of any sort, you should consult your Tutor as soon as possible.
 The College and the University have limited funds to assist those who are suffering financial hardship through no fault of their own, or owing to changed circumstances which could not have been anticipated.